meilisearch/documentation/guides/advanced_guides/configuration.md

 [To know more about storage in MeiliSearch look at this guide](/resources/about_storage.md)

 By default, this size is in bytes.
-However, it can be represented in many different units—more information [here](guides/advanced_guides/configuration.md#available-size-units).
+However, it can be represented in many different units — more information [here](#available-size-units).

 **Default value**: `107374182400` (100 GiB)